prolaag/entrospection/README.md

 # entrospection

 Used to graphically demonstrate the quality of prolaag's entropy evaluations.
+Several pseudo random number generators are provided as part of this gem.
+However, this tool can evaluate any data set to assess the quality of its randomness.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'entrospection'
+    gem 'prolaag-entrospection'

 And then execute: